BjornHamels/rdmd/doc/tech/README.md

 * My LA probed at 200MHz, some articats show like in the `DE` near a `RDATA` signal.
 Same for `SDATA`, seems too short (5ns).
 It also misses some `SDATA` signals which is not possible with a vertical line.
 * Notice the `DOTCLK` going bananas at Row32 (=row1).
 Same goes for `COLLAT`.
 My LA or a junk signal?
 How is it ignored by the DMD?
 * My LA numbers the rows with an idle period _before_ `DOTCLK` 128 clock pulses.
 The Row should likely be counted as the `DOTCLK` starts and then the idle period _behind_ it.
-That makes sence with the `DE` disbling the Display.
+That makes sence with the `DE` disabling the Display.

 #### One horizontal line

 ![DMD with one horizontal line](hs2testdmdhorline.png)

+## Pico

+### Isolation

+The Pico works with 3.3v inputs.
+It has an 5v out line, but connecting any 5v to a gpio or other pin will potentially destroy the Pico.

+I have a few 4 channel isolator/ optocouplers.

-### Pico thoughts
+### Thoughts

-Thoughts for the Pico and the 4 channel isolator (5volt form the pinball to the 3.3 Pico):

 * Use `RDATA` to identify an image frame.
 * Use `RCLK` to identify Rows.
 Not `COLLAT` as it goes bananas.